Bendat/jest-automation/packages/jest-automation/docs/cucumber/7_data.md

 }
 ```

-When `warn` is set to true, and a value of null or undefined will cause a `console.warn` to be issued.
+When `warn` is set to true, and a value of null or undefined is added or accessed, it will cause a `console.warn` to be issued.
 If a read fails and `warn` is enabled, a report will be printing indicating if a value has ever been added for that key, or it was never `put`ted at all.

 `throws` throws an error when a null or undefined value is found.